On the Unreasonable Effectiveness of Feature propagation in Learning on Graphs with Missing Node Features: Conclusion

 \paragraph{Limitations.} While our method is designed for homophilic graphs, a more general learnable diffusion could be adopted to perform well in low homophily scenarios, as discussed in Section~\ref{sec:experiments}.
 Feature Propagation is designed for graphs with only one node and edge type, however it could be extended to heterogenous graphs by having separate diffusions for different types of edges and nodes.
 Finally, Feature Propagation treats feature channels independently.
 To account for dependencies, diffusion with channel mixing should be used.

-\paragraph{Reproducibility Statement.} The datasets used in this paper are publicly available and can be obtained from either the Pytorch-Geometric library~\citep{Fey/Lenssen/2019} or Open Graph Benchmark~\citep{hu2020ogb}.
-In the supplementary material we provide our code, together with a README file explaining in detail how to reproduce the results presented in the paper.
-All hyperparameters and their values are listed in section \ref{sec:experiments}.

-\paragraph{Ethical Statement.} Our work is aimed at improving the performance of Graph Neural Networks.
+\paragraph{Societal Impact.} Our work is aimed at improving the performance of Graph Neural Networks.
 While we believe that nothing in our work raises specific ethical concerns, the recent broad adoption of GNNs in industrial applications opens the possibility to the misuse of such methods with potentially detrimental societal impact.